 Press control to unlock all doors.
-Note: When Perimeter Alarm is armed, this switch is disabled.

 Press control to lock all doors.

 Smart locks (if equipped)

 This feature prevents you from locking yourself out of the vehicle if your key is still in the ignition.

 When you open the driver's door and you lock the vehicle with the power door locks, all the doors will lock, then the driver's door will automatically unlock reminding you that your key is still in the ignition.